-Proteome signatures of primary neutrophil granulocytes from patients with variants in SCN genes sampled weeks apart), SRP19 (n=5) and SRP54 (n=4) as well as ELANE (n=5), HAX1 (n=3) together with a healthy donor cohort of 48 individuals.
-Principal component analysis of PC1 and PC2 (Figure 3A) separates proteomes from SCN patients and healthy individuals.
+Adapting our previously described pipeline, we performed data-independent acquisition mass spectrometry-based deep proteome profiling of primary neutrophil granulocytes (supplemental Figure 6A).
+We analyzed primary neutrophil proteomes from patients with variants in SRPRA (n = 1 with 3 biological replicates [1a, 1b, 1c] sampled weeks apart), SRP19 (n = 5), and SRP54 (n = 4), as well as ELANE (n = 5) and HAX1 (n = 3) together with a healthy donor cohort of 48 individuals.
+Principal component (PC) analysis of PC1 and PC2 (Figure 3A) separates proteomes from patients with SCN and healthy individuals.
 We performed k-means cluster analysis to test grouping of patient samples (Figure 3B).
-While k1 contains all proteomes from patients with mutations in ELANE and HAX1, k2 contains exclusively proteomes from patients with mutations in SRPRA, SRP54 and SRP19.
-For validation, we performed coefficient controlled agglomerative hierarchical clustering (AGNES, Figure 3C), resulting in a first cluster with all ELANE and HAX1 samples and a second cluster containing exclusively the SRP patient samples.
+Although k1 contains all proteomes from patients with mutations in ELANE and HAX1; k2 contains exclusively proteomes from patients with mutations in SRPRA, SRP54, and SRP19.
+For validation, we performed coefficient-controlled agglomerative hierarchical clustering (Figure 3C), resulting in a first cluster with all ELANE and HAX1 samples and a second cluster containing exclusively the SRP patient samples.
 We conclude that mutations in different subunits of the SRP result in largely overlapping proteome changes in human neutrophils that are clearly distinguishable from proteome aberrations caused by mutations in ELANE or HAX1.